robschuldt/gdrive_commission_identification/README.md

 into per-artist folders.
 Built for furry/anime commission collections (where the files are usually unhelpfully named `IMG_8578.PNG`, `Untitled_Artwork.png`, etc.).

-> **Status: v0.2 — identification engine + interactive review/labelling + dry-run report.**
+> **Status: v0.3 — identification engine + interactive review/labelling + dry-run
-> The "paste a Google Drive link and it sorts your Drive" front end is Phase 2.
+> report + a Google Drive front end.** Paste a Drive folder link and it will
+> download, identify, and (optionally) reorganize the folder in Drive — or just
-> We're building the *hard* part first (identifying the artist) and proving it on
+> produce a sorted local copy.
+The hard part (identifying the artist) is proven on
-> real images before wiring up Drive (the easy part).
+> real images first; Drive is wired on top of it.

 ## How it identifies an artist